10.2.2 Graduate Student Hourly Employment

 a.
 Hiring

 The supervisor notifies the human resources administrator to make the appropriate system entry.
-The students should be hired into the appropriate Job Classification Code (JCC).
+The students should be hired into the appropriate job classification code (JCC).
 The student must be hired into PeopleSoft HR before beginning work.
-Students who are hired during Summer quarter, but who are not enrolled, must be hired as Student Hourly Employees using the appropriate Summer Student JCC.
+Students who are hired during summer quarter, but who are not enrolled, must be hired as student hourly employees using the appropriate summer student JCC.
 This step is required even if the student is continuing a work assignment that started during the academic year.

-Before hiring a graduate student for hourly employment, a graduate student assistantship, or any other type of appointment through Human Resources the hiring department should contact the student’s academic home department/program to review the appointment (see the GFS School contact list).
-The hourly appointment must be reviewed for appropriateness taking into account:
+Before hiring a graduate student for hourly employment, a graduate student assistantship, or any other type of appointment through Human Resources the hiring department should contact the student’s academic home department/program to review the appointment (see the GFS School contact (http://financialaid.stanford.edu/faculty_staff/gfs/contacts.html) list).
+The hourly appointment must be reviewed for eligibility, taking into account:

-• The student’s academic obligations, including course load, number of registered units, and other expectations
+- the student’s academic obligations, including course load, number of registered units, and other expectations;

-• Other forms of financial support that the student is receiving, including fellowships and assistantships.
-Funding sources may impose limits on hourly employment
+- other forms of financial support that the student is receiving, including fellowships and assistantships (funding sources may impose limits on hourly employment);

-• Limitations placed on international students
+- limitations placed on international students.

 Students who receive a university award that includes funding to hire graduate students to complete hourly work (e.g., coding, transcription, or other effort associated with academic projects) are subject to these policies.
 In such cases, the department should manage the funding and hire the student hourly employee.